ChannelFinder/cf-manager/README.md

 ### Syntax Rules for the Standard name format

+The default structure of NSLS2 pv names is as follows:

+`PSy:PI-SSy:SI-TSy:TI{PDev:PDI-SDev:SDI-...}Sg:SgI-SD`

+The name is composed of system, device, and signal information.

 ```
 1		Characters in names to conform with allowed EPICS conventions
 		Allowed characters			a-z  A-Z 0-9 _ - : [ ] < > ; {}